Mugambi12/sample_simple_shell/README.md

 ### Task 13. alias
 Simple shell 1.0 +
- - Implement the alias builtin command
+ - Implement the alias built_in command
  - Usage: alias [name[='value'] ...]
     - alias: Prints a list of all aliases, one per line, in the form name='value'
     - alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value'